Trump orders voting districts to exclude people in U.S. illegally | Science-Environment

+Dale Ho, an attorney with the American Civil Liberties Union, vowed litigation, saying in a statement, "We'll see him in court, and win," referring to the president.
+New York Attorney General Letitia James, who helped lead a coalition of states that successfully challenged Trump's attempt to add a citizenship question to the census, made a similar threat.

-Vanita Gupta, president of the Leadership Conference on Civil and Human Rights, said Trump was "trying to scare" undocumented people from participating in the ongoing 2020 census.
-In the memo, Trump said the word "persons" "has never been understood to include ... every individual physically present within a state's boundaries."
-In fact, it has, census experts, say: Multiple federal laws have reinforced that apportionment must include everyone, and U.S. Supreme Court precedent has endorsed that view, said Joshua Geltzer, a constitutional law expert and professor at Georgetown Law.
+"We will continue to lead this fight because we will not allow the Trump Administration’s anti-immigrant policies to tip the balance of power in the nation," she said in a statement.
+The word "persons," Trump said in the memo, "has never been understood to include ... every individual physically present within a state's boundaries."
+In fact it has, census experts say: Multiple federal laws have reinforced that apportionment must include everyone, and U.S. Supreme Court precedent has endorsed that view, said Joshua Geltzer, a constitutional law expert and professor at Georgetown Law.

 'ANTI-GRAVITY' Some see the order as mainly theater - especially because it is unclear how Trump would gather the data necessary to identify – and exclude – people in the United States illegally.

 "There is no count," said Justin Levitt, a professor at Loyola Law School, in Los Angeles, and former U.S. Department of Justice official under then-President Barack Obama, a Democrat.
-"It's as if (Trump) has ordered the National Basketball Association commissioner to implement rules for the use of anti-gravity boots," Levitt said. "(The commissioner) says anti-gravity boots shall be permitted or shall not be permitted -- but they don't exist."
-Trump's memorandum could prove popular with the president's base as he tries to generate enthusiasm for his re-election in November, Levitt said.
+"It's as if (Trump) has ordered the National Basketball Association commissioner to implement rules for the use of anti-gravity boots," Levitt said. "(The commissioner) says anti-gravity boots shall be permitted or shall not be permitted - but they don't exist."

-Trump has spent much of his presidency seeking to limit the number of migrants who illegally enter the United States.
-His past efforts to use the U.S. census to identify and limit the political power of undocumented immigrants have faced roadblocks.
+His past efforts to use the census to identify the number of undocumented immigrants have faced roadblocks, most notably in June 2019 when the Supreme Court rejected his attempt to add a citizenship question.

-In 2018, the administration said it would ask respondents to the 2020 census whether they were citizens, a move ultimately nixed by the Supreme Court.
-Following the defeat, Trump issued an executive order in July 2019 aiming to determine citizenship status through a trove of administrative records.
-The order is still facing litigation from immigration advocates including the Mexican American Legal Defense and Education Fund.

 - READ MORE ON: